tiagoinacio/fzf-bookmark.vim/README.md

 Then just open vim, and run the commands:

-`<leader>fa` - open all files from directory (including non git files) `<leader>fg` - open all files from directory (only git files) `<leader>fp` - change directory to a specific favorite directory
+`<leader>fa` - open all files from directory (including non git files)

+`<leader>fg` - open all files from directory (only git files)

+`<leader>fp` - change directory to a specific favorite directory

+## TODO

+[ ] - add bash script

+[ ] - improve documentation

+[ ] - separate favourites.vim and fzf + favorites file creation in diffent repos

+[ ] - add configuration to choose the favorites file path and name

+[ ] - add functions to add directories, remove directories or change directories from file

+[ ] - add function to remove file

+[ ] - add custom commands to align with the mappings